-“The app with recipes plus access to a health coach mentor (either through the chat facility or privately).
+“The app with recipes plus access to a health coach (through the chat facility).
 The small groups of starters and the chat facility was also a support.”

-“There is mentor support, support from peers, and support through the daily articles, which is all available online.”
+“There is health coach support, support from peers, and support through the daily articles, which is all available online.”

 “I felt hungry and deprived whilst doing it and did not feel like a way of eating that I would want to sustain long term.
 I also hated the group meetings.”